Improve Home Energy Efficiency

 The average life of a heating and air conditioning system is about 12 to 15 years.
-If your system is approaching that age, it really makes sense to consider replacing it now, preventing expensive labor calls in the summer or winter when the weather is at its hottest or coldest.
-And saving money on utility bills is more important now than ever before.
+If your HVAC system is approaching that age, it makes sense to consider replacing it now in order to prevent expensive labor calls in the summer or winter when the weather is at its hottest or coldest.
+Saving money on utility bills is more important now than ever before.
 If you do not know how old your equipment is, schedule a free home survey and one of our Home Comfort Advisors can tell you.

 Robertson Electric stays informed and will help you take advantage of any tax credits, manufacturer rebates, and/or power company rebates.

-To find out about the many tax credits, rebates and incentives from Robertson Electric, and to learn more about the attractive financing options available, call 434-227-4986.
+To find out about the many tax credits, rebates and incentives from Robertson Electric, and to learn more about the financing options available with approved credit, call 434-973-4348.
 Ask Lynne Gilbert for a no-obligation consultation with a highly trained Robertson Electric Home Comfort Advisor and find out all the advantages of replacing your inefficient heating and air conditioning system and investing in your home.

 A Message from the President